Rational maps $H$ for which $K(tH)$ has transcendence degree 2 over $K$: A structure theorem for homogeneous polynomial maps of transcendence degree 2

 where $s := \deg h = \traildeg h$. \end{lemma}

 \begin{proof} Assume without loss of generality that $\deg p \ge \deg q$.
 Then $p \ne 0$.
-By replacing $q$ by a linear combination of $p$ and $q$ and adapting $h$ accordingly, we can ensure that either $q = 0$ or that the leading homogeneous parts of $p$ and $q$ are linearly independent over $K$.
-By subsequently replacing $p$ by a linear combination of $p$ and $q$, and adapting $h$ accordingly, we can ensure that either $q = 0$ or that the trailing homogeneous parts of $p$ and $q$ are linearly independent over $K$ as well.
+By replacing $q$ by a linear combination of $p$ and $q$ and adapting $h$ accordingly, we can ensure that either $q = 0$ or that the leading homogeneous parts (homogeneous parts of maximum degree) of $p$ and $q$ are linearly independent over $K$.
+By subsequently replacing $p$ by a linear combination of $p$ and $q$, and adapting $h$ accordingly, we can ensure that either $q = 0$ or that the trailing homogeneous parts (homogeneous parts of minimum degree) of $p$ and $q$ are linearly independent over $K$ as well.